 With a history that dates from the beginning of the time, religion has played a significant role in making the culturally rich heritage that it is today.
 The cultural and religious diversity in India is evident from the number of religions and faiths followed by people which make India what it is.
 The hundreds of temples spread across the length and breadth of India, many of which are centuries old, are not only religiously significant, but also brilliant examples of architecture.

-Here are some of the architectural wonders from the South of Vindhyas.
+Here are some of the South India Temple towns that are no less an architectural wonders from the South of Vindhyas.

 1) Belur & Halebidu

 Early capitals of the 12th century Hoysala Empire, which ruled most of modern day Karnataka, Belur is also known as South Banaras for its temples.
 Halebidu, literally “old city”, which was previously called Dwarasamudra (gateway to the seas) is home to one of the best examples of Hoysala architecture in the Hoysaleswara and Kedareswara temples.

 Dating back to the 1121 AD, the temple complex is a treasure of sculptural detail.
 Belur also has the famous Chennakesava temple complex, which is another fine example of Hoysala architecture.
 The intricate pillars and sculptures within the temple complex are mesmerizing.
 According to legends, it took over 100 years to complete this 1117 AD temple.
 These temples are being proposed as UNESCO world heritage sites.